Discriminative Correlation Filter with Channel and Spatial Reliability: Related work

-Conceptually, the first successful theoretical extension of the standard DCF was the kernelized formulation by Henriques et al.~\cite{henriques2015tracking}.
-Later, a correlation-filter-based scale adaptation was proposed by Danelljan et al.~\cite{danelljan2014accurate}.
-Zhang et al.~\cite{zhang_stc_eccv2014} introduced spatio-temporal context learning in the DCFs.
-Recently, Galoogahi et al.~\cite{galoogahi_multi_channel_correlation} addressed the problems resulting from learning with circular correlation from small patches.
-They proposed a learning framework that artificially increases the filter size by implicit zero-padding to the right and down.
-The non-symmetric padding only partially reduces the boundary artefacts in filter learning.
-Danneljan et al.~\cite{srdcf_iccv2015} reformulate the learning cost function to penalize non-zero filter values outside the object bounding box.
-Performance better than ~\cite{galoogahi_multi_channel_correlation} is reported, but the learned filter is still a tradeoff between the correlation response and regularization, and it does not guarantee that filter values are zero outside of object bounding box.
+Recently, \cite{cfwlb_cvpr2015} addressed the problem that occurs due to learning with circular correlation from small training regions.
+They proposed a learning framework that artificially increases the filter size by implicitly zero padding the filter.
+This reduces the boundary artifacts by increasing the number of training examples in constrained filter learning. \cite{srdcf_iccv2015} reformulate the learning cost function to penalize non-zero filter values outside the object bounding box.
+Performance better than~\citep{cfwlb_cvpr2015} is reported, but the learned filter is still a trade-off between the correlation response and regularization, and it does not guarantee that filter values are zero outside of object bounding box.